top of page

 Life and methods of learning changed in many ways for the Haudenosaunee with the arrival of the Colonists and the onset of the American Revolutionary War.
 Often, Native wisdom and traditions were not viewed as valuable by the new arrivals.
 War, disease, and loss of land weakened the communities.
 Being able to grow, gather, or make everything that was needed became almost impossible.
 Some of the knowledge continued to be handed down in the traditional way, but much was also lost.
 Things had changed.
 Many Haudenosaunee adopted Christianity, the religion of the Colonists, and began to send their children to church-run schools.

 On the Seneca reservation of Cattaraugus, the Thomas Asylum for Orphaned and Destitute Indian Children was established to provide food and housing for Native children in need.
 From 1905 to 1957, the Asylum was operated as a school.
-Almost all of the students were Iroquois.
+Almost all of the students were Haudenosaunee.
 The school grounds had barns and orchards, dormitories, a dairy farm, and even a hospital.
 Some of its Haudenosaunee graduates, like Virginia Snow, went off to college and returned to become teachers at the school.

 Church and Boarding Schools